NekohimeMusou/darksouls/README.md

 It'll compare your damage to the enemy's defense and calculate how much damage each one will take.

+### Armor

+Create a piece of armor, add it to your character sheet, and a fugly little row will appear on your main stats page allowing you to switch gear with a drop-down for convenience.
+It looks awful, but someday it won't.

 ## Known Issues

 - Weapons don't exist yet